 An adult at all times must accompany young children on Marina property.

+FUELING: Boats are only permitted to fuel within marina at the designated fuel peir.
 No boat shall take on fuel while in slip.
 No one shall have their boats fueled in the parking lot or on Marina grounds.
-For environmental safety and fire protection, the filling of fuel tanks from transported receptacles will not be permitted.
+For environmental safety and fire protection, the filling of fuel tanks from transported receptacles is not permitted.

-When entering or leaving the Marina boats must be under power, not sail.
+When entering or leaving the Marina boats, must be under power, not sail.

 In the event of severe storm or hurricane, the Marina will attempt if practical and possible, to provide preparation and damage prevention service.
 The cost for which will be pro-rated over all the boats.
 However, the owners or his/her agent is still solely responsible to take all emergency measures possible and the Marina does not assume any responsibility for said protection and/or damages to the owner’s boat.
 Tenant agrees not to hold liable for any loss caused by any delay in launching, winter storage transporting or commissioning caused by weather or any other event beyond the control of the Marina.